Taps News

 Playing Taps at Brookwood was my way of saying thank you… not only to these two Alabama men, but to all those Americans buried and remembered there.
 I left grateful, humbled, and reminded once again that memory is a duty.
 Honor is a duty.
 And when we play Taps live for real heroes, we bear witness to both.

-1 thought on “Honoring Alabama Heroes at Brookwood American Cemetery”
+3 thoughts on “Honoring Alabama Heroes at Brookwood American Cemetery”

 Leave a Comment